stephenpascoe/pycim-mp/CODE_REVIEW.rst

 Python version compatibility
 ----------------------------

+.. admonition:: Recommendation

    Use of ``str.format()`` makes the code incompatible with Python<2.6.
    This is fine but should be stated in the packaging metadata.